thegooddocsproject/templates/README.md

 * What will they be trying to accomplish when they read the documentation?
 * The information type.
 Is it a concept, a task or reference?

-On the last point, it's best not to add *a lot* of conceptual or task-based information in the middle of your API reference section; however, do make common sense adjustments such as adding comments (which are sort of conceptual) after your examples in an API reference.

 ## The templates

 Templates we currently offer:

 | Template name | Documentation type |
 | ---------------------- | ------- |
-API Project overview | concept
+API Project overview | Concept
-API Quickstart | task
+API Quickstart | Concept, Task
-API Reference | reference
+API Reference | Reference
-Discussion | concept
+Discussion | Concept
-How-to | task
+How-to | Task
-Tutorial | task
+Tutorial | Concept, Task
-General reference entry | reference
+General reference entry | Reference
-Logging reference | reference
+Logging reference | Reference

 ## The cookbook